Joel-Vijo/Indian-Sign-language-detection/README.md

 # Indian-Sign-language-detection
-Using computer vision to detect different sign language and output its meaning in real time
+Using computer vision to detect different signs in real time and output its meaning